rurban/re-engine-PCRE2/README.md

     Return 1 if the pattern contains any instances of \\C, otherwise 0.
     Note that \\C is forbidden since perl 5.26 (?).
-    With an older pcre2 library undef might be returned.
+    With an older pcre2 library undef will be returned.

 - hascrorlf (RX)

     Return 1 if the pattern contains any explicit matches for CR or LF characters, otherwise 0.
 An explicit match is either a literal CR or LF character, or \\r or \\n.

+- heaplimit (RX)

+    Return the current backtracking heap limit in a match context.
+    If the limit is not set, the value 4294967295 will be returned.
+    Added only since 10.30, with earlier versions it will return undef.

 - jchanged (RX)